aisari/AutofocusSAR/README.md

 You need first to install our SAR library ( ``torchsar`` ) by excuting the following command:

-Please see [torchsar](https://aisari.iridescent.ink/torchsar/) for details.
+Please see [torchsar](https://aisari.iridescent.ink/torchsar/) for details (e.g. install on Windows).
 The package can be installed by

 ```bash
 pip install torchsar